The 20 Best RUNX1 Familial Platelet Disorder Doctors in Japan

 Komagome, JP

-Hironori Harada practices in Komagome, Japan.
+Hironori Harada practices practicing medicine in Komagome, Japan.
 Harada is rated as a Distinguished expert by MediFind in the treatment of RUNX1 Familial Platelet Disorder.
-Their top areas of expertise are Myelodysplastic Syndrome (MDS), RUNX1 Familial Platelet Disorder, Leukemia, Bone Marrow Aspiration, and Bone Marrow Transplant.
+They are also highly rated in 5 other conditions, according to our data.
+Their clinical expertise encompasses Myelodysplastic Syndrome (MDS), RUNX1 Familial Platelet Disorder, Leukemia, Bone Marrow Aspiration, and Bone Marrow Transplant.

 Advanced in RUNX1 Familial Platelet Disorder